andifalk/secure-development-on-kubernetes/step2-hello-root/README.md

 ## Check image for Vulnerabilities

-Now we can check our image for vulnerabilities with high and cxritical severities using this command:
+Now we can check our image for vulnerabilities with high and critical severities using this command:

 ```bash